-to produce realistic events timings in the output trace.
+accurately enough to produce realistic event timings in the output trace.
 Because input and output of the simulator are on the same abstraction level, our primary focus is the length of intervals between events but not necessarily what happens inside.

 The general principle of the simulation is to traverse the event trace in parallel, each simulation process being responsible for a different application process, whose trace data resides in the memory of the simulation process.
 During the traversal, each simulation process examines the events assigned to it in chronological order and takes different actions depending on the type of the event and its associated interval.
 The traversal is performed in real time, that is, an event is reached at the time it is supposed to occur during the simulated run.
 For the purpose of the simulation, we regard everything that occurs outside a communication operation as computation.
 As a general rule, computation intervals are simply elapsed, whereas communication intervals are filled by reenacting the corresponding communication operation.
 In the course of the simulation, timestamps are successively changed to simulated time.
-Start up.
-The MPI standard neither specifies a certain order in which individual MPI processes must be initialized, nor can we assume that the relative times at which MPI processes leave MPI_Init() remain stable across runs.
-Although it is hard to assess the significance of this effect on the performance behavior on a general level, we have decided to recreate the original conditions for our simulated run.
-Initially, all processes wait in a barrier.
-The earliest timestamp recorded in the event trace, which is collectively identified via a minimum reduction, defines the starting point.
-At the beginning, all processes wait until the time difference between their own local and the global minimum timestamp has expired.
-The initial temporal offset is thus treated like a computation interval, as explained below.
-This procedure ensures that the simulated trace will show process initialization in the order of the original trace, keeping the perturbation caused by non-deterministic startup as small as possible.
-Likewise, the original time spent in MPI_Init() along with any overhead introduced by the tracing library is retained.
-The influence of the overhead, however, is later removed from the pattern-search output.

-Computation.
-A computation interval is simulated by elapsing the corresponding time span, whether it is still the original one or whether it has been modified during trace transformation.
+a) Computation: A computation interval is simulated by elapsing the corresponding time span, whether it is still the original one or whether it has been modified during trace transformation.
 This is accomplished by calling a wait function, supplying the requested time interval as an argument to a simple busy wait, implemented using highly-accurate timers available on the target system.
-We have found this to be a portable solution, as the timer functionality is already provided by the SCALASCA infrastructure in a platform-independent way.
+We have found this to be a portable solution, as the timer functionality is already provided by the Scalasca infrastructure in a platform-independent way.

-Communication.
-To accurately replay the communication, we use the communication operations specified in the modified event trace with identical send and receive buffer sizes.
-Since the data type is not recorded in the trace, we always transfer arrays of type MPI_BYTE.
-The current event model used by SCALASCA already provides enough information to simulate most synchronous MPI point-to-point and collective operations.
-Since the actual contents transferred during the simulation has generally no direct influence on the performance behavior, reusable message buffers can be allocated in advance after determining the buffer requirements of each process, eliminating the allocation overhead at runtime.
+b) Communication: To accurately replay the communication, we use the communication operations specified in the modified event trace with identical send and receive buffer sizes.
+Since the data type is not recorded in the trace, we always transfer arrays of type MPI BYTE.
+The current event model used by Scalasca already provides enough information to simulate most blocking MPI point-to-point and collective operations.
 Extensions to cover a wider range of operations including non-blocking communications that will be sufficient to support most of today's MPI codes are straightforward and already in progress.
-Emulating the way typical PMPI wrapper functions are implemented, the clock value before or after performing the communication determine a send operation's send and exit timestamps or a receive operation's enter and receive timestamps, respectively.
-The remaining events of entering the send operation or leaving the receive operation are processed as part of the preceding or the following computation phase.
+The clock value after performing a communication operation determines the operation's exit timestamp, whereas the length of the preceding computation interval determines the operation's enter timestamp.
+Emulating the way typical PMPI wrapper functions are implemented, send and receive timestamps correspond to the clock values before performing a send operation or after performing a receive operation, respectively.